Skip to main content

 StackGen provides two ways to create snapshots: automatically when changes are made, or manually when you want to mark a specific milestone.

-• Automatic Snapshots: When you make changes to your appStack topology, resources, or configurations, StackGen automatically creates a snapshot of the current state.
+• Automatic Snapshots: StackGen automatically creates a snapshot when a resource is added to the topology, a resource is deleted from the topology, or you fill a value in the resource attribute panel and click Save.
 This happens in the background, so you don't need to manually save your work.
 Every change is preserved.

 • Take a Manual Snapshot: While snapshots are created automatically, you can also create snapshots manually at any time to mark important milestones or before making significant changes.